No doubt that knowledge is power.

 Even if you are advised to use different creams, preparations and emollient, they are not working where there is no time to heal.

 Always remember that your baby may breastfeed every 2 hours, so what can these preparations do in that short period?

 Although these facts about the sore nipple, it is pretty simple to avoid rather than to treat.

 By applying the right (deep) baby latch and avoiding the painful (shallow) one.

-I know you are asking now, what is the deep and shallow baby latch?
+I know you are asking now, what is the deep/shallow baby latch?

-In general, the baby latch is the position and the technique that your child apply to extract the milk from breasts.
+In general, the baby latch is the way that your child apply to extract the milk from your breasts.